turingschool/backend-curriculum-site/module3/projects/viewing_party_lite/index.md

 ## Project Description

-For this project, you will be building an application to explore movies and create a viewing party event for you and your friends to watch a movie together.
+For this project, you will be building an application to explore movies and create a viewing party event for you and other users of this application.

 ## Learning Goals